Gordon Bijelonic: Career

 Born and raised in New York City, Bijelonic has produced over forty films, involving over 100 million production dollars.
 He has worked with actors such as Vin Diesel, Robert De Niro, Forest Whitaker, John Travolta, Christopher Plummer, Robin Williams, Mila Kunis, Peter Dinklage, Ellen Burstyn, and 50 cent.

-Bijelonic began his career as a New York City theater actor, before seguing into production work.
+Bijelonic began his career as a New York City theater actor, before segueing into production work.
 At the request of Vin Diesel, Bijelonic executive produced the actor's first feature film Strays in 1997, which debuted at the Sundance Film Festival.
 The independent film was directed, written by and starred Diesel.
 Bijelonic became a senior executive for ten years at Vin Diesel's production company One Race Films.
 While he was there, the company produced the features Fast and the Furious, xxx, A Man Apart, and The Chronicles of Riddick.

 Bijelonic later teamed up with Datari Turner, a former model for the Abercrombie & Fitch catalogs.
 The duo have produced a series of films, including romantic comedies, crime thrillers, and black comedies.
 They produced the features Another Happy Day and LUV.
 Both were presented at the Sundance Film Festival, respectively in 2011 and 2012, with the crime drama LUV receiving a Grand Jury Prize nomination.
 Another Happy Day co-starring Ellen Barkin and Demi Moore, was also shown at South by Southwest.
 Another feature, titled Kid Cannabis, was produced in 2014.
 Based on a true story, the plot revolves around a teenager smuggling marijuana from Canada.
 The film was screened at the Miami International Film Festival.

 Bijelonic's film Laggies premiered at the 2014 Sundance Film Festival and is a romantic comedy starring Keira Knightley.
 In 2016, Bijelonic had planned on going into production with the film Crossed.
 The script was co-written by his good friend, the late rapper Dwight "Heavy D" Myers who was originally supposed to star in the film.